studio1902/statamic-peak/README.md

 **4. Build!**
 If you're using [Laravel Valet](https://laravel.com/docs/valet), your site should be available at `http://my-site.test`.
 You can access the control panel at `http://my-site.test/cp` and login with your new user.
 Build your site, read the [Statamic Docs](https://statamic.dev) and have fun!

+## Tailwind config
+<span id="tailwind-config"></span>

+Peak comes with `tailwind.config.js` which dictates how Tailwind should be compiled.
+Everything is configured in a single Javascript file.
+This makes it very easy to define you're unique design system for each website you're building.
+The file is fully documented.

+The config file also includes the [Tailwind Custom Forms](https://tailwindcss-custom-forms.netlify.app) and [Tailwind Typography](https://github.com/tailwindlabs/tailwindcss-typography) plugins.
+They're easy to customize and the config file already includes some basic configuration.
+The plugins are easy to remove if you don't plan on using them.

 ## Page builder
 <span id="page-builder"></span>